isaranchuk/spring-boot-kubernetes/README.md

 # spring-boot-kubernetes
-Getting started Spring Boot ad Kubernetes
+Getting started with Spring Boot and Kubernetes